AnastasisGi/explore-api-frontend/README.md

 $ bundle exec rackup
 $ open http://localhost:9292
 ```

+### Exploration
+Open your browser console to see the front end logs and use your terminal logs to explore how this mini full stack app works.

 ### Tests
 NB: there are no front-end specs and minimal controller specs.
 If you're interested see either [this project](https://github.com/dearshrewdwit/count) or [this one](https://github.com/dearshrewdwit/demo-news-summary) for example specs.